Biblical Archaeology Review, May/June 2006

 When Oded Golan first invited me to his home in April 2002, it was to examine an inscription on a bone box—but not the one bearing the now-famous inscription, “James, son of Joseph, brother of Jesus.”
 That one was not even in Golan’s apartment at that time.
 He showed me only a picture of […]

 Israel first appears in an epigraphic source (that is, in a surviving ancient document) around 1200 B.C.E.,1 in a stone victory stele of the Egyptian pharaoh Merneptah.
-At the end of this long inscription, almost as an afterthought, the intrepid king informs us that he put an end to “Israel,” a group located […]
+At the end of this long inscription, almost as an afterthought, the intrepid king informs us that he put an end to “Israel,” a group located somewhere in […]